Moneta Markets vs ThinkMarkets Comparison

 Which broker offers more trading platforms?

-For trading platforms Moneta Markets supports a Desktop Platform (Windows) and DupliTrade, whereas ThinkMarkets supports a Proprietary Platform, Desktop Platform (Windows) and ZuluTrade., neither have cTrader
+For trading platforms Moneta Markets supports a Desktop Platform (Windows), DupliTrade and ZuluTrade, whereas ThinkMarkets supports a Proprietary Platform, Desktop Platform (Windows) and ZuluTrade., neither have cTrader

 Does Moneta Markets offer MetaTrader?
 Does ThinkMarkets offer MetaTrader?